Juul Doesn't Need To Advertise To Young People. Everyone Else Is Doing It For Them

 New Blueberry Muffin...
 Who's This? 🤔 Grab a Bottle Today! www.freecaliburn.com #caliburn #uwellcaliburn #nicsalt #vape #vapetricks #vapeporn #vapenation #vapes #vapelife #vaper #vapeon #vapefam #vapecommunity #vapelyfe #vapedaily #vaporizer #vapesociety #vapeshop #vapers #vapelove #vapeworld #vapefamous #vapestagram #vapepics #vapefamily #vapefriends #instavape #juul #ejuice #eliquid

-E-cigarette marketing on social media falls into a regulatory grey area, says Jidong Huang, an associate professor in the School of Public Health at Georgia State University who was not involved in the study (though he reviewed it prior to publication).
+E-cigarette marketing on social media falls into a regulatory grey area, says Huang, who was not involved in the BMJ study (though he reviewed it prior to publication).

 "Marketing of e-cigarettes on social media is really this Wild West," says Huang.
-"There is no clear guidance in terms of what companies can and cannot do," he says.
+"There is no clear guidance in terms of what companies can and cannot do."
 For instance, does an Instagram ad featuring a gummy-bear flavored tobacco product only appeal to youth?
 Could companies make a case it could be targeted toward adults?

 Unlike products like cigarettes and smokeless tobacco that have had foundational federal regulations, there are currently few federal rules that govern the specific content of e-cigarette advertising, explains Desmond Jenson, staff attorney and tobacco policy expert at the Public Health Law Center at the Mitchell Hamline School of Law in St. Paul, Minn.

-Note: Editor's note: This story has been updated to include comments from Juul.